Flood Alerts, News, Road & Other Closures

 This page is updated when there are flood alerts, news and other urgent information, road closures and other accessibility issues due to flooding that are reported to/confirmed by Regional Emergency Management.

-This page is updated when information is received but the listing may not be comprehensive, especially during a large flood and/or fast-changing rain and flash-flood situation.
+The listing of closures may not be comprehensive, especially during a large flood and/or fast-changing rain and flash-flood situation.
 Drivers are always encouraged to exercise caution in flood-prone areas near rivers and creeks - turn around, don't drown!

 - For a list, details and updates regarding closures on all numbered and lettered state highways and routes, visit MoDOT's Traveler Information Map.